EvanYo25/Interactive-Lab-Hub/Lab 6/README.md

   ```

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
+1. Detect if someone's in front of your door using proximity sensor.
+If someone approaches, then it will send message to the server, and the receiver can show message.
+2. When you're chilling and don't want to get up the bed to close the lights, you can press a button on one device.
+The device sends out a message to the server, and the reader device with a tiny motor can close the light for you.
+3. It can be a simple messaging system to send messages to elder people who are not familiar with smartphones at home.
+It can be shown on a screen for them to read, and the younger people who has to go to school or to work can send messages home.
+4. asdf
+5. abcd

 ### Part C
 ### Streaming a Sensor